Frequently Asked Questions

 Q – I RECEIVED A BILL FROM MY DOCTOR THAT DOESN’T SEEM RIGHT.
 WHAT SHOULD I DO?

-A – If you think you have been charged an incorrect amount for a doctor’s visit or procedure, call the appropriate division to make sure the claim has been received and processed (See Contacts page).
-If you are unable to resolve the issue with the insurance company, contact Covenant Benefit Service.
+A – If you think you have been charged an incorrect amount for a doctor’s visit or procedure, call the insurance company to make sure the claim has been received and processed (See Contacts page).
+If you are unable to resolve the issue with the insurance company, contact Covenant Benefits.
 We will guide you or act as your liaison to make sure your claim has been paid correctly, and you are being charged the correct amount.

 Q – I JUST HAD A BABY.
 DO I HAVE TO DO ANYTHING TO ADD THEM TO MY ACCOUNT?